 This would more resemble extensive substantive editing.

-Substantive editing deals with editing and proofreading content in a completed manuscript.
+Substantive editing is the correction of content in a completed manuscript in the early stages of the manuscript when heavy changes are required.
 It focuses on organizing and presenting existing content.
 It typically involves the following:

 As can be seen from this list, substantive editing involves major changes.
 For major substantive editing, the editor should make sure that they are on the same page with both the publisher and the author.